-Based on the new results an additional 16 RC drill holes have been added to the programme at Grandao, Romainho, Campo de Futebol and Piero Negro in order to further evaluate the potential of the wider project area.
+Based on the new results, additional RC drill holes have been added to the programme at Grandao in order to further evaluate the potential of Grandao Extended and the wider project area.
+In addition, a further six holes will be drilled at the Pinheiro Prospect, which is located around 1km to the south of the Grandao Deposit.